 So how did the mother-in-law react?
 The bride wrote, "She kind of blanched and was visibly horrified when she realized that SHE would have to call everyone she invited and cancel on them because they weren’t a part of our formal guest list.
 Honestly, it felt really good to finally see her squirm for once.”

-While everyone has different circumstances it is important to remember that your wedding day is your day and you shouldn't let anyone take away that control.
+While everyone has different circumstances, it is important to remember that your wedding day is your day, and you shouldn't let anyone take away that control.
+Of course, there will be plenty of people wanting to weigh in on everything from the guest list to the reception menu, but keeping your wishes at the forefront of it all is so important.
 Do what makes you and your partner happy.
 After all, these are memories you will have forever!